moebiussurfing/ofxSceneTEST/README.md

 ## Description
-This helper addon easily draws a scene with two independent layers of these enabled or disabled 'draw types':
+This helper addon easily draws a scene with two independent 'channels/layers' with these enabled or disabled 'draw object types':

 - image 1 (background)
 - image 2 (image)
-- letters (text) Using two selectable colors or black-and-white mode.
+- letters (text) Using two text groups with two selectable-colors or black-and-white mode.
 - video (requires ofxHapPlayer and add #define INCLUDE_HAP and the addon)

-*The addon does not make any layer blending.*
+*The addon does not make any layer blending.
+I made it to help to debug a layer blending addon easily*

-The screenshot it's an app made with the https://github.com/jonasfehr/ofxGpuMixer addon from Jonas Fehr.
+The screenshot's an ofApp made with the https://github.com/jonasfehr/ofxGpuMixer addon from Jonas Fehr.

 There are some key commands in the example: